 The Transaction is a Permitted Transaction.

-When a Swap Dealer or Major Swap Participant enters into or facilitates a swap that is subject to the mandatory clearing requirement of CEA Section 2(h), the swap dealer or major swap participant shall be responsible for compliance with the mandatory trading requirement under section 2(h)(8) of the Act.
+When a Swap Dealer or Major Swap Participant enters into or facilitates a Swap that is subject to the mandatory clearing requirement of CEA Section 2(h), the Swap dealer or major Swap participant shall be responsible for compliance with the mandatory trading requirement under section 2(h)(8) of the Act.

 For Transactions that are executed on or subject to the rules of the SEF, if such Transaction is not cleared by a Derivatives Clearing Organization and is not required to be cleared, each Participant party must have entered into an agreement governing the execution and settlement of the Swap with the prospective counterparty to such Swap prior to placing such Order.